-Anyone who entered the workforce before the digital age remembers that “getting away from it all” was much easier to achieve than it is today.
+Before the digital age, “getting away from it all” was a whole lot easier.
 Critical tasks were delegated to others, and anything less important just had to wait.
 You’d tidy your desk and tell your colleagues, “I’ll be sure to send a postcard!”
 And no one would even think about interrupting your vacation unless it was an emergency.

 Just do it (it’s a good thing)

-Set realistic expectations for yourself, too, by laying the groundwork for a smooth transition back to work.
-One strategy is to keep a light schedule the first day or two back at the office.
+Set realistic expectations for yourself, too.
+It might be wise to keep a light schedule the first day or two back at the office, especially if you’re been out for more than a week.
 Returning to a jam-packed calendar can quickly make the rejuvenating qualities of your vacation a distant memory.